-Camille Beyrouthy\, Edmund K. Burke, J. Dario Landa-Silva, Barry McCollum, Paul McMullan, and Andrew J. Parkes
+Camille Beyrouthy1\, Edmund K. Burke, Dario Landa-Silva, Barry McCollum, Paul McMullan, and Andrew J. Parkes

-Computer Science Department, University of Nottingham, Nottingham NG8 1BB, UK. {cbb,ekb,jds,ajp}@cs.nott.ac.uk

-Queen's University of Belfast, Belfast, BT7 1NN, UK

-{b.mccollum,p.p.mcmullan}@qub.ac.uk

-Realtime Solutions Ltd, 21 Stranmillis Road, Belfast, BT9 5AF b.mccollum@realtimesolutions-uk.com
+School of Computer Science & IT, University of Nottingham, Nottingham NG8 1BB, UK. {cbb,ekb,jds,ajp}@cs.nott.ac.uk Queen's University of Belfast, Belfast, BT7 1NN, UK {b.mccollum,p.p.mcmullan}@qub.ac.uk Realtime Solutions Ltd, 21 Stranmillis Road, Belfast, BT9 5AF b.mccollum@realtimesolutions-uk.com

 Abstract.
-A standard problem within universities is that of Teaching Space Allocation (TSA); the assignment of rooms and times to various teaching activities.
-The focus is usually on courses that are that are expected to fit into one room (and we have studied this case elsewhere [3]).
+A standard problem within universities is that of Teaching Space Allocation; the assignment of rooms and times to various teaching activities.
+The focus is usually on courses that are expected to fit into one room.
 However, it can also happen that the course will need to be broken up, or "split", into multiple sections.
 A lecture might be too large to fit into any one room.
-Another common example is that the course corresponds to seminars or tutorials, and although hundreds of students are enrolled, each individual class, or event, should be just tens of students in order to meet student and institutional preferences.
+Another common example is that of seminars or tutorials, although hundreds of students are enrolled, each individual event should be just tens of students in order to meet students.

-Typically, decisions as to how to split courses need to be made within the context of limited space requirements: institutions do not have an unlimited number of teaching rooms, and need to effectively use those that they do have.
-The efficiency of space usage in usually measured by the overall "utilisation" which is basically the fraction of the available seat-hours that are actually used.
+Typically, decisions as to how to split courses need to be made within the context of limited space requirements.
+Institutions do not have an unlimited number of teaching rooms, and need to effectively use those that they do have.
+The efficiency of space usage is usually measured by the overall "utilisation" which is basically the fraction of the available seat-hours that are actually used.
 A multi-objective optimisation problem naturally arises; with a trade-off between satisfying preferences on splitting, a desire to increase utilisation, and also to satisfy other constraints such as those based on event location, and timetabling conflicts.
-In this paper we explore such trade-off surfaces.
-The explorations themselves are based on a local search method we introduce that optimises the space utilisation by means of a "dynamic splitting" strategy.
+In this paper we explore such trade-offs.
+The explorations themselves are based on a local search method we introduce that attempts to optimise the space utilisation by means of a "dynamic splitting" strategy.
 The local moves are designed to improve utilisation and the satisfaction of other constraints, but are also allowed to split, and un-split, courses so as to simultaneously meet the splitting objectives.